Wooo-boy here goes S reviewing another web3/crypto service!

 We meet again Muta.

 Okay, so one of the reasons why major content creators are using services such as Odysee is at any time.
 YouTube can fuck all and delete your channel.
-Their server, their rules, they can take their ball and go home.
-And it’s apparent that Odysee is rendering his videos as you can step up and down in resolution, unlike the video that we uploaded.
+Their server, their rules, they can take their ball and go home (Odysee has similar rules, but nowhere near as intense as YouTube).
+And it's apparent that Odysee is rendering his videos as you can step up and down in resolution, unlike the video that we uploaded.
 But notice the resolution.
 Huh, did muta only upload his YouTube at 810p?

 High speed FPS?
 Get cubed bro!